Heloriel/Bloco-de-Notas/README.md

 # Topaz - Notepad Extended

- Litle project to make an extended version of the default windows notepad with extra resourses and configurations.
+ Litle project of a notepad with extra resourses and configurations.

  At the moment 1.0.0 release only have the basic functionalities.